spacelift-io/user-documentation/docs/integrations/plugins.md

 When installing a plugin you will be provided a number of options.

 - `Installation Name` is the name of the plugin installation.
 This is used to identify the plugin in the Spacelift UI.
-- `Label Identifier` is the `autoattach` label that will be used to automatically attach the plugin to stacks.
+- `Stack Label` is the `autoattach` label that will be used to automatically attach the plugin to stacks.
 - `Space` is the space where the plugin will be installed.
 This is used to scope the plugin to a specific space.
 - `labels` are arbitrary labels that can be used to filter in the Spacelift UI.